blameitonyourisp/lightweight-commits/README.md

 These changelog prompts could be inserted into the `unreleased` version section of a changelog as suggested by [keep a changelog](https://keepachangelog.com/en/1.1.0) (or some custom `release prompts` section etc. to indicate that they are auto-generated notes).
 Once included in the changelog, these prompts could either be used directly for the changelog entry at the release of the next version, or more appropriately should be used as *prompts* to inform the writing of more human-readable changelog notes.

 ## Roadmap

+The lightweight commit format is feature complete as of git tag `v1.0.0`.
+Minor changes to the specification may be made, but in all cases changes should attempt to be backwards compatible such that existing commits which adopted this format remain consistent with newer version/additions to the format.

+This commit format is an opinionated specification maintained by an individual developer, if you would like to use this specification in your own commits, and would like to make changes, feel free to fork this repository and release your own version(s).
+Please see below for proposed new features which may be added in later updates:

+- Documentation site (i.e. external from the existing github repository) for the lightweight commit format

 ## License